 Westfield SurgeryTel: 01745 353997

-Appointments may be made by telephoning during normal surgery hours or by calling at the surgery.
-You can also register for My Health On Line which will give you access to on line booking - please ask at Reception.
+You can also register for My Health On Line which will give you access to on line booking (not available during COVID pandemic) - please ask at Reception.

-Routine appointments can be made in advance, which will enable us to offer you an appointment at a time best suitable to your requirements and preference of practitioner if available.
+Routine appointments can be made two to three weeks in advance, which will enable us to offer you an appointment at a time best suitable to your requirements and preference of practitioner if available.